MerlinMason/The-Film-House/README.md

 21 - DONE - When I go to the ‘library’ page, and then click ‘contact’, for example, the logo disappears.

-22. PARTIALLY DONE - about.contact.follow.library sections
+22. DONE - about.contact.follow.library sections
 - the close button needs to be centre-aligned and say ‘CLOSE’, much lower in the page
-- the playbutton and the thumbnails need to be smaller, we’re thinking a 3 x 3 type set up.

 23. DONE - The gradient shade that transitions in from the top where the logo is, should only occur when you hover over our logo.